frontenddogma/html-css-frameworks/manuscript/author.md

 > What is a BHO?
 CQRS?
 An EMD?
 What is Goanna?
 Hooking?
 Sharding?
 How about dynamic color, the phoenix server pattern, or the rules of ARIA?
 Covering more than 3,000 terms and concepts, and including explanations from Wikipedia and MDN Web Docs, _The Web Development Glossary 3K_ provides an overview of web development unlike any other book or site.

 Erhältlich bei [Apple Books](https://books.apple.com/de/book/the-web-development-glossary-3k/id6453522940?ls=1), [Kobo](https://www.kobo.com/de/de/ebook/the-web-development-glossary-3k), [Google Play Books](https://play.google.com/store/books/details?id=eFHNEAAAQBAJ) und [Leanpub](https://leanpub.com/web-development-glossary-3k).
+(Testen Sie das Glossar online unter [WebGlossary.info](https://webglossary.info/)!)

 ## [_The Little Book of Little Books_](https://meiert.com/de/publications/books/the-little-book-of-little-books/) (2021)